tomhartke/knowledge-graph-from-GPT/README.md

 to gather more information.

 This will require some notion of "value" for the information in the knowledge graph (to balance pure exploration with exploration of relevant concepts).
-Perhaps

-Set up self pruning and revisiting of the knowledge graph, when in idle state (like sleeping)
+Will probably have to set up self pruning and revisiting of the knowledge graph, when in idle state (like sleeping)

 #### Structured and hierarchical question-answering
 Get it to answer a multi-stage question prompt with sub-questions